developer239/test-release/packages/micro-generators/nestjs/README.md

-# @test-release/browserlist
+# @test-release/nestjs

-A micro generator for generating browserlist configuration.
+A micro generator for generating nestjs configuration.

 ### CLI